DharaniPulimamidi/multi-cloud-active-active-deployment/Project6_MultiCloud_ActiveActive.md

 # Project 6 — Multi‑Cloud Active‑Active (AWS + Azure)

-**Document purpose:**
-This document is a full step‑by‑step implementation guide for an active‑active serverless deployment spanning AWS and Azure.
+Implementation guide for an active‑active serverless deployment spanning AWS and Azure.
 It contains architecture, implementation steps, Terraform examples, CI/CD pipeline skeleton, sample app code, sample data and an operational runbook you can hand in as project deliverables.

 ---